 Compounding Marco's problem was the fact he’s a Plant Engineer, not a computer whiz or programming guru, but his colleagues at the power plant don't see it that way.
 For them, he's the go-to guy on all things computer-related, just because he has an engineering degree.
 So the responsibility of fixing this monumental problem was all Marco's.

-Fortunately, Marco turned to a solution that can automatically manage almost any business process without requiring advanced programming skills—robotic process automation by Automate.
+Fortunately, Marco turned to a solution that can automatically manage almost any business process without requiring advanced programming skills, using GUI Automation with Automate.

 RPA Becomes a Critical Member of the Team